Ferrate(VI): Properties

 Because of this, the ferrate(VI) anion is unstable at neutral or acidic pH values, decomposing to iron(III): The reduction goes through intermediate species in which iron has oxidation states +5 and +4.
 These anions are even more reactive than ferrate(VI).
 In alkaline conditions ferrates are more stable, lasting for about 8 to 9 hours at pH 8 or 9.

 Aqueous solutions of ferrates are pink when dilute, and deep red or purple at higher concentrations.
 The ferrate ion is a stronger oxidizing agent than permanganate, and oxidizes ammonia to molecular nitrogen.

 The ferrate(VI) ion has two unpaired electrons and is thus paramagnetic.
 It has a tetrahedral molecular geometry, isostructural with the chromate and permanganate ions.

 Applications

-Ferrates are excellent disinfectants, and are capable of removing and destroying viruses.
-They are also of interest as potential as an environmentally friendly water treatment chemical, as the byproduct of ferrate oxidation is the relatively benign iron(III).
+Ferrates(VI) are potentially an environmentally-friendly water treatment chemical, as the byproduct of ferrate oxidation is the relatively benign iron(III).
+The strong oxidativity makes them excellent disinfectants, capable of removing and destroying viruses and other microbes, arsenic, sulfur-containing compounds, cyanides, nitrogen-containing contaminants, many organic compounds, and algae.

 Sodium ferrate (Na2FeO4) is a useful reagent with good selectivity and is stable in aqueous solution of high pH, remaining soluble in an aqueous solution saturated with sodium hydroxide.